DelNov/T-Flows/readme.md

                        #    Pdrop x:  0.000E+00    |    Pdrop y:   0.00E+00    |    Pdrop z:   0.00E+00    #
                        #---------------------------+---------------------------+---------------------------#
 ```
-Having obtained steady solution for this case, you may visualise some results in ParaView by opening the file: ```therm_driven-ts001200.vtu```.
-Here we show solutions for temperature with velocity vectors scaled by their magitude:
+Having obtained steady solution for this case, you may visualise some results
+in ParaView by opening the file: ```therm_driven-ts001200.vtu```.
+Here we show
+solutions for temperature with velocity vectors scaled by their magitude:

 ![Thermally-driven solution!](Documentation/Manual/Figures/thermally_driven_solution.png "Thermally-driven solution")

 #### Thing to try next

-Better and more elaborate test cases for the thermall-driven cavity flow have been set in ```[root]/Tests/Laminar/Cavity/Thermally_Driven/Direct```, for a range of _Ra_ numbers.
+Better and more elaborate test cases for the thermall-driven cavity flow have
+been placed in ```[root]/Tests/Laminar/Cavity/Thermally_Driven/Direct```, for a
+range of _Ra_ numbers.
 Feel free to explore them further.

 ### With variable physical properties <a name="test_cases_thermally_driven_variable"> </a>